dryajov/alicatejs/README.md

 With alicatejs, all the logic from the template is gone.
 This is accomplished by attaching behaviors to HTML elements and controlling the execution flow from the code.
-This is in turn accomplished by marking some of the desired elements with the `data-aid` attribute that alicatejs picks up and makes available in the code as alicatejs components.
+This is in turn accomplished by marking some of the desired elements with the `data-aid` attribute that the framework picks up and makes available in the code as alicatejs components.
 The components are sufficiently abstract as to be able to attach to a range of similar HTML elements, and at the same time sufficiently concrete as to not to allow creating invalid markup.